Bond investment 101

 -

-Individual Bonds: These allow you to hold bonds to maturity to match your
+Individual Bonds: These allow you to hold bonds to maturity to match

 cash flow needs, but it requires